 We offer different possibilities in terms of itineraries around the Solomon Islands.
 There are 5 main places for liveaboard diving : The Florida Islands, The Russell Islands, The Mborukua Island, The Marovo Lagoon, and the Western Province.

 The Florida Islands is also known as the Nggela Island, lie immediately north of Guadalcanal, there are many excellent dive sites, and there are some world-class sunken WWII vessels lying close to the shore.
 One of the most famous dive site is "Twin Tunnels", divers will be greeted by a mass of fish that swarm around the reef including lots of pelagic action: Manta rays, Sharks, dog tooth tuna, giant trevally, and barracuda.
 There are also lots of Sea fans with pygmy seahorses, barrel sponges full of hairy squat lobsters, there are cuttlefish, octopus, eels, and literally hundreds of species of fish and corals.

-The Russell Islands lie between Honiara and Western Province.
+It lies between Honiara and Western Province.
 The highlight will be the underwater caves there (not scary enclosed caves, but shallow caves), the coral-covered walls and exceptional visibility.
 Sharks, manta rays and even the occasional saltwater crocodile may be encountered.

 The Mborukua Island